 You can find directions to Waimea Valley here.

 Bicycle racks are available in the parking lot.

 What is the trail like?

 The walk up the main pathway is a paved path through our world-class botanical gardens and historical sites up to the waterfall area.
-The walk is ¾ of a mile (1207 meters) one way or 1 ½ miles (2414 meters) round trip.
+The walk is ¾ of a mile (1207 meters) one way or 1 ½ mile (2414 meters) round trip.
 Although most of the path is stroller and wheelchair friendly the side trails through some of the gardens contain stairs and steeper hills.
-There are shuttle rides available from Hale Ho'ike to the Wailele waterfall turn around area available for purchase at the ticket booth.
+Currently, there are no shuttle rides available from Hale Ho'ike to the Wailele waterfall turn around area.

 What are the rules and regulations we should know before visiting Waimea Valley?